daveades/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * A shell script that diplays the 10 newest files in a directory from newest to oldest
 * A shell script that takes a list of words as input and prints only the characters that appear once
 * A shell script that prints all lines containing the word root in the file /etc/passwd
+* A shell script that prints the number of lines that contain the pattern 'bin' in the /etc/passwd file